MaxDobbs32/Axios/README.md

 3: Changes cells according to the individual bits contained in UTF-32 characters input by the user, which are stored in a list in little-endian order.
 The 3 operator only asks for user input when it uses all the bits in the list (21 per UTF-32 character, since the rest must be zeroes).
 It is also possible to empty the contents of this list by attempting to output 21 ones.

 I have good reason to believe Axios is Turing complete, but I am still in the process of forming a proof due to how difficult it is to write programs in this language.
-I also intend to add more features to my implimentation, including multiple language options and the ability to write code with numerals from a greater variety of numbering systems (currently supports Western Arabic, Eastern Arabic, Devanagari, Bengali, and Fullwidth numerals).
+I also intend to add more features to my implimentation, including multiple language options and the ability to write code with numerals from a greater variety of numbering systems (currently supports Western Arabic, Eastern Arabic, Devanagari, Bengali, and fullwidth numerals).